• Home

 To extend the shelf life of baked cookies, store them in the freezer!
 (See below for tips on freezing cookies!)

-Pro-tip: To revive and restore cookies to their original just-baked freshness, try re-warming them in a 400-degree oven for 3 to 4 minutes.
+Pro-tip: To revive and restore cookies almond to their original just-baked freshness, try re-warming them in a 400-degree oven for 3 to 4 minutes.
 Allow the cookies to cool on the cookie sheet for 2 minutes before serving warm!

 • Cool completely: Transfer the cookies to a cooling rack to cool completely.